 This ability to pass on nutrients and other things to the gecko can backfire.

 We highly recommend never feeding your leopard gecko any insects you happen to catch in the wild.

 They can carry parasites, pesticides, and other chemicals picked up along the way.

-This puts your leopard gecko at risk for getting sick or even dying if they absorb too much of a harmful chemical.
+This puts your leopard gecko at risk of getting sick or even dying if they absorb too much of a harmful chemical.

 Feeder insects are readily available, so to reduce the risk, use them.

 Leopard geckos are not tricky pets to care for, but a regular feeding schedule will ensure they stay at top health.

 Daily feedings for hatchlings and juveniles, with the occasional skipped day to wean those juveniles off of daily feedings, and every other day feedings for adults will help you keep your leopard gecko around happy and healthy for a long time.